Five Behaviors of a Cohesive Team ® | Team work Performance Test

-This report highlights areas of greatest improvement and decline, offering productive points of discussion, while providing an action plan to help teams prioritise and set specific goals.
+This report highlights areas of greatest improvement and decline, offering productive points of discussion.
+It also provides an action plan to help teams prioritize and set specific goals.
 The Progress Report is delivered at no additional cost.

-Will she succeed?
-Will she be fired?
-Will the company fail?
+Will she succeed ?
 Lencioni’s utterly gripping tale serves as a timeless reminder that leadership requires as much courage as it does insight.
 Throughout the story, Lencioni reveals the five dysfunctions which go to the very heart of why teams even the best ones-often struggle.
 He outlines a powerful model and actionable steps that can be used to overcome these common hurdles and build a cohesive, effective team.

-The program is designed exclusively for intact teams and work groups.
-Before making your decision on the program, consider the question: Is the team really a TEAM?
-A team is a relatively small number of people (we say from three to twelve) who meet on a regular basis and are collectively responsible for results.
-The team members share common goals as well as the rewards and responsibilities for achieving them.
-Not every group is a team!
+The Five Behaviors program is designed exclusively for intact teams and work groups.
+Before making your decision on the program, consider the question: Is the team really a team ?
+A team is a relatively small number of people who meet on a regular basis and are collectively responsible for results.
+Team members share common goals as well as the rewards and responsibilities for achieving them.
+Not every group is a team !

 The Five Behaviors of a Cohesive Team™ is the result of the partnership between Wiley Workplace Learning Solutions and best-selling author Patrick Lencioni.
-Together they have created a team development programme with a simple goal—to improve team effectiveness and productivity through the understanding and application of The Five Behaviors™: Trust, Conflict, Commitment, Accountability, and Results.
+Together they have created a team development programme with a simple goal: to improve team effectiveness and productivity.
+How ?
+Through the understanding and application of Five Behaviors™: Trust, Conflict, Commitment, Accountability, and Results.